 Gradually, the arabica typica gives way to more resistant varieties such as catigua and blue mountain

-Arabica typica is dying.
-This local coffee that dates back to the colonial period has won over Japan and enjoyed a solid international reputation.
+The arabica typica is dying.
+This local coffee which dates back to the colonial era has won over Japan and enjoyed a solid international reputation.
 “It’s a quality coffee that stands out for its flavor and aroma”, reports agronomist Jean Fritzner Clervéus.

-These attacks, coupled with the fall in prices on the international market in the 1990’s and the abandonment of the sector by the state, contributed not only to a gradual decline in production, but also in the reduction of the number of traditional private coffee exporters.
+These attacks, coupled with the fall in prices on the international market in the 1990’s and the state’s abandonment of the sector, contributed not only to a gradual decline in production, but also in the reduction of the number of traditional private coffee exporters.
 “On a total of thirty, there were only two left after 2004: Café Selecto and Rebo” informs Douglas Wiener, Marketing Director of Café Selecto.

 Also, the arabica typica seems doomed to a tragic fate.
 “Since it cannot resist the disease, we are witnessing its slow and gradual disappearance as it makes room for other more resistant varieties”, reports agronomist Jean Fritzner Clervéus, head of plant production at Ministry of Agriculture, Natural Resources and Rural Development (MARNDR).